 # 3D Perspective Extrusion

 With puppet warping, you can also simulate a 3D perspective of 2D images.
 We will use the samurai from our Character Sheet Example to showcase an example of this.
-It is not necessary to use a character sheet, however.
-You can also use a standard model for this purpose and achieve similar results.
+However, it is not necessary to use a character sheet, you can also use a standard model for this purpose and achieve similar results.

 # Adding 3D perspective effect to an animation